jaybird1291/cyber/content/posts/portfolio/index.en.md

     <br>In progress <br>
     Master’s Degree (BAC+5) - Expert in Data, Network, and System Security<br>
     Only available through work-study programs<br>
-    I conduct motivation and technical interviews for new admissions to my master's program<br>
+    I conduct motivation and technical interviews for new admissions<br>
     (N° RNCP 38951)
 </div>